A departure to vibrant times with a color explosion

 My tips for before and after our tour:

-Here you're in the heart of Schwabing – Leopoldstraße, Türkenstraße, Hohenzollernstraße!
-Want to grab a bite to eat or browse the lovely antique shops for some random finds?
-Those who want to relive the spirit of the tour can check out the many beautiful photographs from the "good old days" at the Alter Simpl inn.
+Here you're right in the heart of Schwabing – Leopoldstrasse, Türkenstrasse, Hohenzollernstrasse!
+Fancy a bite to eat or browsing the charming antique shops for treasures?
+A visit to the Art Oasis It's always an experience!
+Anyone who wants to linger in the spirit of the tour can stop by the inn.
+Old Simple look at the many beautiful photographs from the "good old days".

 If you've been inspired by the Art Nouveau artists' connection to nature, then a long stroll through the English Garden is a must.
 And if you haven't had enough of the theme yet, then head across the Isar to Bogenhausen!
 Around the same time, the planning there was somewhat more generous, as you can clearly see from the fantastic villas.